 When the takeover by Philips was announced in November 2006 Massive commercialised more than 10.000 lighting products under brand names such as Massive, TRIO and Lirio.
 The group had about 5.000 employees worldwide and was active in 70 countries.

 Henri Mathieu founded his company Mathieu Lustrerie in 1962.
-He designed a line of lights whose poetic source is a galvanized steel chimney cap, as you can see on the left.
+He designed a line of lights whose poetic source is a galvanised steel chimney cap, as you can see on the left.
 He was probably inspired by the Moon lamps, designed by Verner Panton in 1960.
 The company still exists and is now led by his son Regis.

 Since 2010 the factory is also a museum: Musee des Ateliers Mathieu Lustrerie of 1000 m² (10764 ft²) with more than 200 lamps.
-It is only opened on weekdays.
+It is only open on weekdays.
 It is some 60 km (37 mi) from Avignon, not so far from the Côtes d’Azur, the French Riviera.